The Rollin Sisters

-The Rollin sisters of South Carolina were some of the most influential Black women to have lived during the Reconstruction Era.
+The Rollin sisters of South Carolina were some of the most influential Black women of the Reconstruction Era.
 Frances Ann (Frank), Katherine (Kate), Charlotte (Lottie), Marie Louise (Loyise) and Florence Rollin were born in Charleston, but eventually settled in Columbia, South Carolina.
 These five women influenced the political sphere in spite of their inability to vote or hold political office.

 History

 The Rollin sisters were born to a free Black couple who belonged to Charleston's antebellum free Black "aristocracy."
 Very little is known about their mother, Margarette Rollin.
 William Rollin was a fervent Catholic and insisted that his daughters receive a French education.
 He was also a wealthy lumber dealer of origin who owned both slaves and real estate.
 The family had moved to South Carolina from then Saint Domingue during the Haitian Revolution and Slave Uprising.

 All of the sisters were involved in Civil Rights activism in some way.
-Katherine and Charlotte, both known as fierce lobbyists and political brokers, opened a school for freedmen in Charleston in the wake of the Civil War and Emancipation.
-Both sisters would teach at the school, though they would still be waiting payment for their labor from the government in September, 1873.
+Katherine and Charlotte, both known as fierce lobbyists and political brokers, opened a school for freedmen in Charleston in the wake of the American Civil War and Emancipation.
+Both sisters taught at the school, though they would still be waiting payment for their labor from the government in September, 1873.

 Charlotte was also a prominent proponent of full suffrage and rights for women: in March 1869, Charlotte spoke before the state house of representatives to plead for women's suffrage.
 Later that year, she wrote, "We ask suffrage not as a favor, not as a privilege, but as a right based on the grounds that we are human beings and as such entitled to all human rights."
 Charlotte also worked as a clerk in the office of Congressman Robert Brown Elliott.

 Charlotte and her sisters also organized a "Women's Rights Convention" on December 20, 1870 that was attended by prominent Black and White Republicans.
 After this convention, the Rollin sisters received a charter for a South Carolina branch of the American Woman Suffrage Association (AWSA).
-Charlotte would be elected Secretary to the SCAWSA later that year, and Katherine was named Treasurer.
+Charlotte was elected Secretary to the SCAWSA later that year, and Katherine was named Treasurer.
 The SCWRA was a coalition of black men and women working to enact universal suffrage regardless of gender and race.
 Attended by local activists and state representatives, these meetings were so prominent that they also included the Governor and Lieutenant-Governor.
 Frances, after being denied a first class ticket on the steamer Pilot Boy due to her color, successfully sued the ship's captain in a military court for a violation of her civil rights.
-She would go on to publish a book, and work as a law clerk.
+She later published a book, and worked as a law clerk.